NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 LT - Nav. for touchdown point or short approach.
 Will switch to RTB plan destination.
 Notice if this is done on runway, OPT will engage.
 LS - Nav. for approach circle (long approach).
 Will switch to RTB plan destination.
 Notice if this is done on runway, OPT will engage.
 OPT - Optical landing mode.
 Can only be engaged with gears down or in landing mode (LS or LT).
 Will auto engage at low alt in those modes.
-DL - STRILL data-link  (not implemented)
+DL - STRIL data-link  (not implemented)
 LR - Return to base polygon navigation.
 Or switch to next steerpoint in that.
 MPOL - Mission polygon
 RPOL - RTB polygon